Transformer Circuits Can Realize Clustering Algorithms: Trimmed Euclidean Clustering

 The trimmed $k$-means algorithm for robust clustering of \citet{cuesta1997trimmed} is given in \Cref{alg:trim-kmeans}.
 Along with the instances to be clustered, and the initial cluster centers, this algorithm also takes as an input a percentile threshold $\tau \in [0, 100)$.
 The cluster assignment proceeds as in the standard Lloyd's algorithm by assigning each instance to its closest cluster center (line 5, \Cref{alg:trim-kmeans}).
 After the cluster assignments, for each cluster $j \in [k]$, we find a Euclidean distance threshold $\rho_j$ corresponding to the $\tau$-th percentile of the distances of the assigned instances to the cluster center (line 6, \Cref{alg:trim-kmeans}).
 Given this per-cluster threshold, the cluster centers are updated only using the assigned instances that are within the $\tau$-th percentile distance threshold, thus ignoring the outliers in the set of assigned instances.

-While the LSMA $\sigma_\infty$ applied to the transposed cluster assignment matrix gives us the necessary weights to compute the updated cluster centers in Lloyd's algorithm (\Cref{alg:lloyds}), it does not give us the desired update in the trimmed $k$-means as we need to filter instances before computing the center updates.
+While the limiting soft-max attention or LSMA $\sigma_\infty$ applied to the transposed cluster assignment matrix gives us the necessary weights to compute the updated cluster centers in Lloyd's algorithm (\cref{alg:lloyds}), it does not give us the desired update in the trimmed $k$-means as we need to filter instances before computing the center updates.
 For this, we turn our attention to the {\em $\alpha$-norm-max} $\nmax_\gamma^\alpha$ defined as~\citep{blondel2020learning, santos2024sparse}

 where $\gamma$ serves the role of the inverse temperature, and the output is a vector on the probability simplex.
 As $\alpha \to \infty$, the objective in \eqref{eq:nmax} becomes $(\inpr{\gamma x}{z} - \max_j z^j)$.
 Thus, the solution to this optimization problem (and thus, the output of the norm-max activation) involves the selection of a threshold $\rho_\gamma$ and setting $z^i \gets 0$ if $\gamma x^i < \rho_\gamma$.
 For the remaining set of indices $P = \{i : \gamma x^i > \rho_\gamma \}$, $z^i \gets 1 / |P|$.
 This norm-max activation has the desired property of filtering certain entries based on a threshold (setting their values to zero), and then assigning equal values to all the non-zero entries.